“A beautiful, sensitive musician who can play in many styles, from pop to latin to swing. A natural.”

 (John Hoffman – Lecturer in Jazz, Qld Conservatorium)

-Isaac Cavallaro is an Australian musician with extensive experience as a music director, producer, composer and educator, currently working with a number of artists whilst undertaking his Masters of Music Research at Griffith University’s The Queensland Conservatorium where he’s exploring the process of adding a midi keyboard as an extension to the traditional drumset.
+Isaac Cavallaro is an Australian musician with experience as a music director, producer, composer and educator, currently undertaking his Masters of Music Research at Griffith University’s The Queensland Conservatorium.
+Here, Isaac is exploring the processes of developing augmented drumset vocabulary which includes the addition of a midi keyboard to the traditional drumset.

 Graduating from Ferny Grove State High School in 2007, Isaac was top of the class in both classroom music and music extension (2007), and received the school cultural award (2006, 2007).
 Isaac continued his studies at Griffith University’s The Queensland Conservatorium, earning his Bachelor of Music, majoring in advanced performance for jazz drums.
 During his time there, Isaac received the Sid SJ Bromley Jazz Award for Outstanding Student (2015) and Griffith awards for Academic Excellence (2013, 2014, 2015).